johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

    const asHeader1 = addClasses('text-3xl font-custom_font')
    ```
 ## 3. Identifying Components
-A BodilessJS site is built out of many components.
+A Bodiless site is built out of many components.
 The starter kit comes with some ready-made and re-usable components and can be found in `/src/components`

 ### Components that come in the Starter Kit
 The following components are part of the Starter Kit and you can start modifying to meet your requirements.